ExMember/exmember.github.io/_drafts/the_value_of_bitcoin.md

 When I say bitcoin I am referring to the digital asset, not the underlying technology, software, or protocols.

-I will start with the assumption that bitcoin is money.
-Then, once we have determined how to measure the value of money, we can apply that process to bitcoin and see what result we get.
+I will start with establishing what money is, and how bitcoin is like money.
+Then I will describe how to determine the value of money and apply that same process to bitcoin.
+Afterwards we'll discuss what that means for people who have bought or are considering buying bitcoin.
+And finally, what this means for other block chain currencies.

-But first a digression.

 ## What is money?